Royal Canadian Dragoons: UN and NATO

 The Royal Canadian Dragoons, along with Lord Strathcona's Horse (Royal Canadians), contributed troops to 56 Reconnaissance Squadron for duty with the United Nations Emergency Force (UNEF) from March 1957 to January 1959, equipped with Ferret scout cars.
-The Officer Commanding, Maj.
-R. Barry Tackaberry, the Second-in-Command, Capt.
+The Officer Commanding, Major R. Barry Tackaberry, the Second-in-Command, Capt.
 J.A.
 Beament, the 2nd Troop Leader, Lt J.G.H.
 Ferguson, and the 4th Troop Leader, Lt J.B.
 Long, as well as half of the NCOs and soldiers, were Dragoons.
 Other squadrons of the regiment served there and in Cyprus.
-Two members of 56 Recce Squadron died: Lt Charles C. Van Straubenzee on 10 May 1957 and Tpr George E. McDavid on 29 November 1957.
+Two members of 56 Recce Squadron died: Lt Charles C. Van Straubenzee on 10 May 1957 and Trooper George E. McDavid on 29 November 1957.
 The regiment contributed several other recce squadrons to UNEF until its demise in 1967.
-Tpr Ronald H. Allan was killed by Egyptian machine gun fire on 28 November 1959.
+Trooper Ronald H. Allan was killed by Egyptian machine gun fire on 28 November 1959.

-The regiment was part of the initial deployment to Cyprus as part of OPERATION SNOW GOOSE, Canada's long contribution to UNFICYP, and conducted other squadron-sized tours as well as a regimental deployment from March to September 1989.
-Tpr.
+The regiment was part of the initial deployment to Cyprus as part of Operation Snowgoose, Canada's long contribution to UNFICYP, and conducted other squadron-sized tours as well as a regimental deployment from March to September 1989.
+Trooper.
 Joseph H. "Fess" Campbell died in Cyprus on 31 July 1964.